-See the details for the properties of the virtual network gateway in the table below.
+Configure the properties of the virtual network gateway as shown in the table below.
 Please note that it can take 20 minutes for the gateway creation process to complete, but you should be able to move forward with the lab while waiting for it to finish.